 There’s a lot going on at BP.
 Running a successful business is hard enough, but transitioning from one energy type to another brings risks.

 Researching how BP is managing the transition is vital before you jump into investing in the stock.
 Given the firm’s high profile, there is a lot of free research available online.
 The firm itself is another good source of material with its range of financial reports available to the public.

 Whether you are trading using CFDs or shares, the most important thing about choosing a broker is to use one that is well-regulated.
 Look for firms operating under licences from Tier-1 authorities such as the Financial Conduct Authority (FCA), the Australian Securities and Investments Commission (ASIC) or the Cyprus Securities and Exchange Commission (CySec).

 3. Open & Fund an Account

 Completing the registration process takes minutes to do.
-Regulated brokers are required to establish certain facts about where you live, your trading experience and investment objectives.
+Regulated brokers are required to establish certain facts about where you live, your trading experience, and your investment objectives.

-With most brokers, this is all done online and will require you uploading a piece of ID.
+With most brokers, this is all done online and will require you to upload a form of ID.